alcantarar/ASB_Tutorial/breakout_1.md

 ### c.
 Clone repository
 If you're going to be changing code, you need a copy of it on your computer.
 This is initially done through a process called "cloning", where you download a local copy of a remote repository.
-To do this, you will use Git Bash or Terminal, depending on your operating system. *This tutorial will refer to Git Bash, but the functions are the same in Terminal.*
+To do this, you will use Git Bash or Terminal, depending on your operating system. *This tutorial will refer to Git Bash (**not Git CMD**), but the functions are the same in Terminal.*

 Repositories can be cloned into any folder, but for this tutorial you will be cloning into the `Desktop` folder.
 Open Git Bash and navigate to the `Desktop` folder by using the `cd` (change directory) command:
 ```
 $ cd Desktop
 ```
+*If you're having trouble navigating into your Desktop folder, ask for help from the Tutorial Team.
+This process can vary depending on operating system and version of Git Bash.*

 Now you can clone the remote repository from github.com to your `Desktop` folder. `URL` is the URL for the repository of the group leader and will include their username.
 It should be like `https://github.com/GROUP-LEADER-USERNAME/ASB_Tutorial`.
 ```